daggerok/spring-data-jdbc-example/README.md

 # Spring Data JDBC
 Quickstart with spring-data-jdbc.
-Fast and light releational database access almost with no overhead (still many opened questions here and a lot of stuff to learn...)
+Fast and light relational database access almost with no overhead (still many opened questions here and a lot of stuff to learn...)

 ## run